WhiteflagProtocol/whiteflag-api/docs/md/protocol.md

 The references of Whiteflag messages are verified against the protocol specification by the `validation.js` module.
-To do this, the module first tries to retrieve the referenced message using the `retrieval.js` module, and then checks the refrenence against the Whiteflag message schema provided with the protocol.
+To do this, the module first tries to retrieve the referenced message using the `retrieval.js` module, and then checks the reference against the Whiteflag message schema provided with the protocol.
 If the message reference is valid, the parameter `referenceValid` in the metaheader is set to true, and otherwise to `false`.